Act 7

 A complex

-forest law developed, and large numbers of officials were appointed such as
+forest law developed, and large numbers of officials were appointed such as Verderers

-Verderers and Regarders.
+and Regarders.

-were forestry officials who administered royal hunting areas which were the
+administered royal hunting areas which were the property of the Crown.
+The

-property of the Crown.
-The office was developed in the Middle Ages to
+office was developed in the Middle Ages to administer forest law on behalf of

-recorded minor offences such as the taking of venison and the illegal cutting
+the King.
+Verderers investigated and recorded minor offences such as the

-of woodland, and dealt with the day-to-day forest
+taking of venison and the illegal cutting of woodland, and dealt with the

-administration.
-Verderers are still to be found in the twenty first century in the New Forest, the Forest of Dean,
+day-to-day forest administration.
+Verderers are still to be found in the

-and Epping Forest, where they protect commoning
+the Forest of Dean, and Epping Forest, where they protect commoning

 practices, and conserve the traditional landscape and wildlife.
-Verderers were
+Verderers

-vast areas of English forests and Royal Forests set aside by William the
+the vast areas of English forests and Royal Forests set aside by William the

 Conqueror for hunting.
 The title Verderer comes from the Norman word vert